tatumumi/tatumumi.github.io/essays/ics312_reflection.md

 Overall, this semester helped me expand my skill set and round out my "toolbox" as a software engineer—better preparing me for future challenges and opportunities in the field.

-## Conclusion
+## Final Thoughts
-I am appreciative of all the concepts that software engineering has introduced me to.
-Many of them will help me in either my research or future courses.
-I look forward to continuing to expand my knowledge of software engineering over the next couple of years as I believe the field has a lot to offer.
+I’m grateful for the challenges and successes I’ve experienced this semester, as they’ve helped me grow into a more capable leader and a well-rounded software engineer.
+I look forward to continuing to develop my leadership abilities and expanding my skill set—whether that journey continues within a university setting or out in the real world.